 - I drink more than 3 cups or shots of caffeinated drinks per day.

 Mostly true: You are in serious danger of incurring a stress-related illness or injury, having a major personal problem or endangering your job.
 You're taking on too much and need more support either at work or at home, or both.
 Act now.
 Even if you can sustain highly stressful situations for a period of time, over the long term, you could cause irreversible damage to your health.

 Equally true and false: You may be at risk of burning the candle at both ends.
 Examine your commitments, responsibilities and level of control over your life.
 There may be one or two simple tweaks you can make to reduce work/life conflicts, or it might be that a significant change is necessary.
 In either case, consider how you can take better care of yourself.

 Mostly false: You have a good fit for work and life demands.
 You take care of yourself.
 You're at low risk of burnout and are a good role model of work-life balance for others.

-Additional reporting by Brittney Morgan.
-Source interviews were conducted for a previous version of this article.
+Sammi Caramela also contributed to the reporting and writing in this article.
+Some source interviews were conducted for a previous version of this article.